iCliniq Logo

 What Are the Treatment Options?

 When a patient has massive hemoptysis, the initial management will aim at protecting the airways and ensuring a stable hemodynamic volume.
 If the bleeding site is known, the patient is placed in a lateral decubitus position, with the bleeding side down.
 This prevents aspiration into the unaffected lung.
 The patient is then shifted to an intensive care unit, where careful monitoring and effective management are provided.
-Suppose the respiratory or hemodynamic status of the patient is compromised in that case, an emergency rigid bronchoscopy is attempted to clear the airways and safely isolate the non-affected lung, thus preserving ventilation.
+Suppose the respiratory or hemodynamic status of the patient is compromised, and an emergency rigid bronchoscopy is attempted to clear the airways and safely isolate the non-affected lung, thus preserving ventilation.
 Once the hemodynamic and respiratory conditions are stabilized, then surgical management should be considered.

 Traditionally, the surgery involved closure of the aortic side of the fistula by patch closure or prosthetic graft placement and repair of the bronchial side of the fistula by either resection or simple closure by direct suturing.
 The currently available treatment options include conservative therapy, open-heart surgery, and THEVAR (thoracic endovascular aortic repair).
 Thoracic endovascular stenting is a simpler and less invasive approach than traditional open-heart surgeries.
 However, they also have a risk of endoleak, migration, left arm ischemia, and infection due to direct communication with the contaminated airway.
 The treatment method to be used in each patient will depend upon the individual anatomy of the infected area, but careful steps must be taken to maintain distal perfusion.
-All the infected material or the prosthetic material must be removed, and a viable autologous biological barrier must be placed to avoid future recurrence of fistulas.
-It can be taken from the pleura, diaphragm, a vascularized intercostal or internal artery pedicle, or non-infected residual aneurysm sac.
+All the infected material or the prosthetic material must be removed, and a viable autologous biological barrier must be placed to avoid the future recurrence of fistulas.
+It can be taken from the pleura, diaphragm, vascularized intercostal or internal artery pedicle, or non-infected residual aneurysm sac.

 What Are the Complications?

 Studies show that complications occur many years after the intervention.
-As a consequence of infection or inflammation, there is always a chance for graft infection and erosion leading to recurrence of fistula.
+As a consequence of infection or inflammation, there is always a chance for graft infection and erosion, leading to the recurrence of fistula.
 Other complications include stroke, paralysis, respiratory failure, acute renal insufficiency, ischemic cardiac events, acute hemorrhage, and secondary graft infection.

 Conclusion:

 Aortobronchial fistula is often a rare complication of thoracic aortic operations.
-If diagnosed, the survival rate is greater than 80%.
+If diagnosed, the survival rate is greater than 80 %.
 If not, the condition is fatal.
-Hence an early diagnosis and prompt treatment are essential for the survival of the patient.
+Hence, an early diagnosis and prompt treatment are essential for the survival of the patient.
 Thoracic endovascular aortic repair of aortobronchial fistulas is an emerging treatment modality for this rare but highly lethal condition.
 In addition, the ABF may recur after an initially successful THEVAR procedure.
 The feasibility and long-term durability of this intervention are mainly unknown.
 Hence, continued clinical and radiographic surveillance is necessary.

 Frequently Asked Questions